CTI’s internal quality assurance

-CTI’s internal cartography was developed in 2008 and is still valid today.
+The CTI’s internal quality cartography was developed in 2008 and was updated in 2022.
 This cartography is composed of a general process diagram.

 This system includes: